if-i-shajan/Encryption-and-Decryption-Project/SECURITY.md

 If you find a security vulnerability in the Encryption and Decryption Tool, please follow these steps:

 1. **Report the Issue**:
-   Send a message detailing the issue to [your preferred contact method, e.g., email or GitHub Issues].
+   Send a message detailing the issue to jmifthakharul.shajan@gmail.com

 2. **Response Time**:
    We aim to respond to reports within **48 hours**.